Jose Luis Cabrera (artist)

 Jose Luis Cabrera (born 1984) is a Guatemalan American contemporary visual artist, specializing in painting, sculpture, assemblage art, and video installations.

 Cabrera's work involves the production of ethereal, enigmatic, romantic, Neo—magical realism and supernatural imagery.
 His work makes references to personal memories and found imagery.
 His conceptual and technical approach to making contemporary works of art is deeply influenced by the supernatural occurrences in the everyday life; Neo-expressionism, Baroque painting, Ancient Egyptian art, Mayan art, and graffiti.
 He currently lives and works in both Miami.
-Jose Cabrera's work has been out of sight from the gallery and mainstreams channels for the last couple of years, as told be an interview done 2017vevo.
-He is prime interest in the quote " the Lab Era" has been to develop his Technic and practice.
-He currently offers his work to collectors directly from his website, one of the few artists to really take on this idea of freeing themselves from the standard Old gallery model in contemporary art.
+Jose Cabrera's work has been out of sight from the gallery and mainstreams channels for the last couple of years, as told during a 2017 interview.
+He currently offers his work to collectors directly from his website.

 Biography

 Jose Luis Cabrera graduated in 2009 from the School of the Art Institute of Chicago.
 His work is included in permanent collections, including: the El Rey Jesús collection;Dwyane Wade collection; Citadel LLC collection; A Woman's Worth Foundation collection, and the Giorgio Armani collection.